-Central Bay Operations and Maintenance Facility
+Ron Cowan Central Bay Operations and Maintenance Facility

-Extending from the shoreline of the project site and into the Bay will be a marine facility with berthing slips for 12 ferry vessels.
-Each slip will be outfitted with equipment to deliver fuel and utility hook-ups to WETA vessels, while a limited number of slips will be specially outfitted to meet regular vessel maintenance needs such as engine oil changes and life raft servicing.
+Extending from the shoreline of the project site and into the Bay is a marine facility with berthing slips for 12 ferry vessels.
+Each slip has been outfitted with equipment to deliver fuel and utility hook-ups to WETA vessels, while a limited number of slips are specially outfitted to meet regular vessel maintenance needs such as engine oil changes and life raft servicing.

 As part of the project, WETA improved the surrounding areas more attractive and accessible for Alameda residents and the public at-large.
 WETA improved a half-acre of land adjacent to the project site.
 This includes expansion of the San Francisco Bay Trail, construction of a shoreline viewing terrace, bicycle parking, interpretive signage, improved lighting and landscaping, and seating.

 The total construction cost of the project was $50 million, funded by State Proposition 1B, federal funds and Regional Measure 2 toll revenue.
 Construction began in 2016 and was completed in 2018.
 The design-build contractor was a joint venture of Overaa Construction and Power Engineering Construction.
 WETA’s design team was KPFF Consulting Engineers and ROMA Design Group.
 The construction manager was 4Leaf, Inc.

 - Press Release: WETA Opens New Ferry Maintenance and Operations Hub in Alameda

 - Media: A Tour of Alameda's Ferry Maintenance Facility -- Streetsblog S.F.